Skip to content

 Enforcement Actions

 HOAs have the authority to enforce CC&Rs and levy fines for violations.
-However, enforcement actions must be consistent and fair.
+As of 2025, fines are capped at $100 per violation unless the board makes a written health and safety finding in an open meeting (Cal.
+Civ.
+Code §5850, as amended by AB 130).
+Homeowners must receive at least 10 days' written notice and an opportunity for a hearing before fines are imposed (Cal.
+Civ.
+Code §5855).
+Enforcement actions must be consistent and fair.
 Selective enforcement or preferential treatment can be grounds for a legal challenge.
 Understanding your rights and the HOA's obligations is crucial in navigating disputes.

 Addressing CC&R Violations